rileygrotenhuis/rbranch/README.md

 # rbranch

+rbranch is a custom CLI tool built using Go that makes performing operations on git branches maybe about 2% easier.

 ## Prerequisites

 Before you can run this application, ensure you have the following software installed on your system: